 in continuation of Inescapable pigeon droppings : chapter 10

 I saw them, fiddling with a slippery brown thing with their knives.
-The thing, which the March Hare told me was a goat’s heart, kept skidding from under their fingers until they stabbed it silent (this reminded me of the day I accidentally had my finger pierced while trying to get acquainted to a stapler).
+The thing, which the March Hare told me was a goat’s heart, kept skidding from under their fingers until they stabbed it silent (this reminded me of the day I accidentally had my finger pierced while trying to get acquainted with a stapler).
 It actually was a goat’s liver.

 Chapter 11: Turkish Delight

-The mother, who had become a prodigy at knitting and weaving, went into a frenzy of knitting sweaters for all of us, our cousins too, and neighbors too.
+The mother, who had become a prodigy at knitting and weaving, went into a frenzy of knitting sweaters for all of us, our cousins too, and neighbours too.
 She could reproduce any design with her needles just upon having a fleeting glance of it.
-The obsession with the color orange, though, tended to irk us.
+The obsession with the colour orange, though, tended to irk us.
 The walls were covered with her avant-garde sort of paintings and handicrafts.

 As we grew up, we began noticing the strange occurrence of her hair at places.
 A strand sometimes in the cooked rice, a stray mahogany strand in the sacred tulsi plant, inside books, inside electrical equipment, somehow.
 Soon, she concocted her own recipe to curb hair-fall and turned the kitchen into a laboratory.

-The night Mr. and Mrs. Jena invited us to a dinner, they had expected us to be pleased with the food.
+The night Mr and Mrs Jena invited us to a dinner, they had expected us to be pleased with the food.
 We sat for the meal and as soon as the pots were uncovered, we were taken aback.
-They, unaware of our being staunch brahmins (which barred us from consuming non vegetarian food), had prepared Nargisi kofta.
+They, unaware of our being staunch brahmins (which barred us from consuming non-vegetarian food), had prepared Nargisi kofta.

 Thus far, I had never known what lay beyond the colony, to that side where the school bus never went, and from where the lady with the basket of vegetables arrived at mornings.
 I got to know all of it the day I hitched a cycle ride with one of the older boys.